ombulabs/blog/_posts/2015-07-29-slack-notifications-with-slack-notify.markdown

 There are many different use cases, just make sure not to spam your team with too many notifications.
-At some point, you may want to set up a channel dedicated solely to notifications if you are a bigger team.
+At some point, you may want to set up a channel dedicated solely to notifications if you are part of a bigger team.